protein-nmr/CheSPI/README.md

 python command-line application

-usage: python_exe cheSPI4c.py ID [-p] [option] > logfile &
+usage (Windows): python_exe cheSPI4c.py ID [option] > logfile &
-if option is 2: will plot a 2d plot or first two CheSPI components if option is any other number: will interpret this value as so-called minAIC, which controls automatic re-referencing

-note: default value is minAIC = 5.0.
-Lowering this value will favour re-referencing even with small offset corrections, increasing it will dis-favour re-referencing and only envoke it with high offsets.
-Setting minAIC very high to e.g. 999 will de facto disable re-referencing.

-requirements: python must be version 2 with packages: numpy, scipy, matplotlib
+usage (Linux/MacOS): python cheSPI4c.py ID [option] > logfile &

-Arguments for cheSPI: ID specifies id for either (i) published BMRB id or (ii) a local provided NMR-STAR file id (version 2.1). (i) The data will be downloaded automatically from the corresponding ftp site for the specified bmrid. (ii) An NMR-STAR file (v2.1) must be placed in the running directory.
-The NMR-STAR file must contain chemical shifts (SCSs) and specify: “_Mol_residue_sequence", "assigned_chemical_shifts" and sample_conditions loop
+Arguments for cheSPI:

+ID specifies id for either (i) published BMRB id or (ii) a local provided NMR-STAR file id (version 2.1).
+For (i) the data will be downloaded automatically from the corresponding ftp site for the specified bmrid.
+For (ii) an NMR-STAR file (v2.1) must be placed in the running directory.
+The NMR-STAR file must contain chemical shifts and specify: “_Mol_residue_sequence", "assigned_chemical_shifts" and “sample_conditions” loop.
+When multiple conditions are part of the same NMR-STAR file only the first condition is used - to use any other condition, the user should make separate NMR-STAR files.

+CheSPI will first generate the expected random coil chemical shifts by use of the calculator POTENCI, using the sequence and conditions, and then check whether the bmrb entry requires re-referencing.
+If the user wishes to suppress re-referencing this can be done by the [option] argument, which the program uses as minAIC criterion.
+The default value for minAIC = 5.0.
+Lowering this value with [option] will favour re-referencing even with small offset corrections, increasing it will disfavour re-referencing and only invoke it with high offsets.
+Setting minAIC very high, e.g. [option] = 999 will de facto disable re-referencing.

+NB.
+In the special case that [option] = 2: CheSPI will plot a 2d plot or first two CheSPI components, rather than change minAIC.

+Subsequently, CheSPI will attempt an ss8 prediction using inference from correspondence between CheSPI components (derived from secondary chemical shifts) and structure class as well as inference from primary sequences.
+CheSPI will provide such predictions even with a limited number of assigned chemical shifts.
+However, for segments without any assigned chemical shifts, the predictions will be solely based on the primary sequence, and will consequently be of lower confidence.

 Output files:
 i) Secondary chemical shifts (SCSs), “shiftsID.txt”.
 Shift file has: residue number, residue type, atom type, assigned chemical shift, pentapeptide context, and SCS.